symtegration/symtegration/README.md

 *   Symbolic integration of mathematical expressions.

-    *   Currently, only simple integration of polynomials is supported.
+    *   Integration of polynomials.

+    *   Integration of trigonometric functions.

+    *   Integration by substitution.

 *   Symbolic representation of mathematical expressions.